 Stress is a powerful feeling and emotion that can lead us to do things we usually wouldn’t.
 When we stress out too much, we can increase our cortisol levels, and that can lead to prolonged health problems like high blood pressure, hypersensitivity and more.
 One common thing individuals do when they are stressed is to turn their attention to something they like to distract themselves.
-For some that might be having a meal with comfort food, while for others, they might crave the drug high they haven’t had in a while.
+For some they might be having a meal with comfort food, while for others, they might crave the drug high they haven’t had in a while.

 If the individual has recently emerged from rehab, they may have a stronger desire to have their drug of choice; if they are stressed, they might justify using as a way to calm down.
 Stress can come in a variety of forms but one thing that is common is the desire to eliminate stress with something that alleviates our feelings, but for drug addicts, it is necessary to find something that calms them down that won’t harm their sobriety.

 Using drugs can have an intense effect on our feelings.
 Certain substances can affect our brain chemistry and alter our emotions very profoundly.
 Sometimes individuals get involved with drugs and have a hard time asking for help, or even when they get help and are in rehab, are still struggling emotionally.

 It should be understood that rehab is not easy and relapse is common.
 Detox is harsh, withdrawing from strong addictions are grueling and reconnecting/gaining trust with family and friends can be draining.
-Even though rehab is very tough, it is also tough staying clean after recovery.
+Even though rehab is very tough, staying clean after recovery is also tough.
 Sometimes when we have conflicting emotions, it can upset us and confuse us.
 By experiencing an emotional roller coaster, we succumb to stress.

 The change of environment or re-entering society sober can also cause us to feel shaken up emotionally.
 When our emotions are out of wack, we turn to things that are constant in our life to regulate all of the change, and for drug users, that can be their drug of choice.